 Check for unreliable Internet connection

-ping google.com -t (or the IP address of your remote server).
-If you see Request timed out, this indicates a connectivity issue and may cause PuTTY to disconnect.
+ping google.com -t (or the IP address of your remote server) and leave it running while you SSH connection is open.
+If you see even one Request timed out, this indicates a connectivity issue and may cause PuTTY to disconnect.

 You can also try some software that tests the uptime of an Internet connection.
 See: Internet Connectivity Monitor.